DeepWiSe888/Octopus/hardware/README.md

 ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/x4_eval_block.png)

-The top  level schematic of X4 evaluation board is shown in the above figure.
+The top-level schematic of X4 evaluation board is shown in the above figure.
 The Rx/Tx port of X4 chip is differential  output, and then the RF balun is applied to transform it to single Rx/Tx port.
 Refer to the ADI [NCR2-123+](https://www.minicircuits.com/pdfs/NCR2-123+.pdf) for full specifications.